Civic Party: Disbandment

 In December 2022, the party announced its plans to disband after it failed to form a new executive committee due to a lack of incumbent executives seeking re-election and nominations for new executives.
-A general meeting was held in May 2023 to dissolve the party.
+A general meeting was held on 27 May 2023 to dissolve the party.
 Party chair Alan Leong also announced that he would retire from politics after the Civic Party's dissolution.
+The Civic Party was officially delisted on 27 March 2024 upon completion of liquidation.

 Structure

 The party was managed by the twenty-member Executive Committee, headed by the chairman and Leader.
 It had five District Branches, and a youth branch known as the Young Civics.

 The admittance of any new ordinary member had to be backed by two existing ordinary members or founding members.
 In addition, a prospective member needed to complete local branch work for one year before being inducted as an ordinary member.